yunustechin/renart-case-study/README.md

 ### Query Parameters for `GET /products`

+The backend includes an optional filtering feature that allows products to be queried by price range and popularity score.
+While this functionality is fully implemented in the API, it has not been integrated into the frontend as it was not part of the project requirements.
+Please note that local testing of the API may require additional environment configuration (e.g., .env variables), which are not provided, as the project is directly connected and deployed via Heroku.
+The deployed version contains the filtering logic and can be tested through the appropriate query parameters.

 The `/products` endpoint supports the following query parameters to filter the results.
 These parameters can be used in combination.

 * **Price Range Filtering:**